nightofthelivingted/dropdown-component-challenge/README.md

 This exercise is mainly about styling, semantic/accessible JSX, and React basics.
 Your task is to create the design in the design1.png file in App.js

 1. Must create and use a reusable dropdown component.
 2. Use the options `groupOptions` for the first dropdown, and `singerOptions` for the second dropdown.
+Note: as shown in the design, the first item in the second must read "-Select an option-" and cannot be selectable.
 3. Match the styling and placement of the design.
 Font is Roboto.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).